prody/ProDy/doc/tutorials/ensemble_analysis/xray_calculations.rst

 Note that we used a list of identifiers that are different from what was listed in the supporting material of [AB09]_.
-Since the paper was published, Protein Data Bank has refined some of the structures  and changed their identifiers.
+Some structure has been refined and their identifier have been changed by the Protein Data Bank.
-These changes are reflected to the above list.
+These changes are reflected in the above list.

-Also note that, it is possible to update this list to include all of the p38 structures currently available in the PDB using the :func:`.blastPDB` function as follows:
+Also note that it is possible to update this list to include all of the p38 structures currently available in the PDB using the :func:`.blastPDB` function as follows: